 Click here for the full list.

-The eServices Register is also available for use by all other state government entities including local government authorities and non for profit organisations delivering government services on a discretionary basis.
+The eServices Register is also available for use by all other state government entities including local government authorities and non for profit organisations delivering government services.
 Email eServices@dpc.vic.gov.au

 to verify eligibility.